LuciaRavazzi/LuciaRavazzi/README.md

 - OpenAI https://openai.com/
 - DeepMind https://www.deepmind.com/
 - Hugging face https://huggingface.co/

+Some books that I would like to read:
+- Designing Data-Intensive Applications
+- Designing Machine Learning systems
+- Fundamentals of Data Engineering
+- An introduction to statistical learning

 <!---
 LuciaRavazzi/LuciaRavazzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.